openbikesensor/neopixel-display/README.md

 [start here (german build instructions)](bauanleitung/README.md)

-> **Warning**l
-> If you already use the firmware on a device note that the button pin was changed in the firmware to make the Firmware compatible to both Raspberry Pi 1 and 2
+> **Warning** If you already use the firmware on a device note that the button pin was changed in the firmware to make the Firmware compatible to both Raspberry Pi 1 and 2

 References
 ----------